HAL 9000: Origin of name

 IBM was consulted during the making of the film and its logo can be seen on props in the film, including the Pan Am Clipper's cockpit instrument panel and on the lower arm keypad on Poole's space suit.
 During production it was brought to IBM's attention that the film's plot included a homicidal computer, but the company approved association with the film if it was clear any "equipment failure" was not related to IBM products.

-Urbana, Illinois

-In the 2001: A Space Odyssey, HAL identifies himself as being activated "at the H.A.L. plant in Urbana, Illinois".

-There was in fact a company named "HAL" based in or near Urbana, Illinois, which was founded two years before the release of the movie: In 1966, 3–5 graduate students at University of Illinois in Urbana, Illinois founded a partnership named "HAL Devices" to buy and resell ham radio parts.
-The company was based in various locations in Champaign–Urbana area of Illinois.
-After a 28-hour meeting on January 1–2, 1972, founding members George Perrine, Paul Tucker, and Bill Henry decided to create a new company named "HAL Communications Corp." and sell HAL Devices to it.
-Perrine indeed says he chose the name to be "one letter ahead of IBM".
-However, the former president of HAL Communications, Bill Henry, has asserted that the similarities to HAL 9000 are just a coincidence, stating: 'There was not and never has been any connection to "Hal", Arthur Clarke's intelligent computer in the screen play "2001"'.

-Another possible reason for mentioning Urbana is that the National Center for Supercomputing Applications, a unit of the University of Illinois Urbana-Champaign, is located there, and HAL is a supercomputer.

 Technology

 The scene in which HAL's consciousness degrades was inspired by Clarke's memory of a speech synthesis demonstration by physicist John Larry Kelly, Jr., who used an IBM 704 computer to synthesize speech.
 Kelly's voice recorder synthesizer vocoder recreated the song "Daisy Bell", with musical accompaniment from Max Mathews.

 HAL's capabilities, like all the technology in 2001, were based on the speculation of respected scientists.
 Marvin Minsky, director of the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) and one of the most influential researchers in the field, was an adviser on the film set.
 In the mid-1960s, many computer scientists in the field of artificial intelligence were optimistic that machines with HAL's capabilities would exist within a few decades.
 For example, AI pioneer Herbert A. Simon at Carnegie Mellon University had predicted in 1965 that "machines will be capable, within twenty years, of doing any work a man can do".